 Many women tell me they feel as though a switch was flipped – they went from being good sleepers to spending hours awake at night, seemingly overnight.
 This is one of the most frustrating aspects of perimenopause, and it deserves to be taken seriously.

 Hormone replacement therapy (HRT) is one of the most effective treatments for menopause-related sleep disturbance.
 By restoring oestrogen levels, HRT reduces night sweats and hot flushes, which are often the primary cause of nocturnal waking.
-The addition of micronised progesterone (body-identical progesterone) is particularly beneficial for sleep, as it retains the natural sedating properties of progesterone.
+The addition of micronised progesterone (body-identical progesterone) is particularly beneficial for sleep, as it retains the natural sedating properties of progesterone via its action on GABA receptors.

 Poor sleep is not an inevitable part of being a woman.
 Whether your sleep disruption is linked to your menstrual cycle, pregnancy, or the menopause transition, there are effective, evidence-based strategies that can help.
+If you are waking unrefreshed, struggling to fall asleep, or being disrupted by night sweats, these symptoms deserve proper assessment — not dismissal.
 You deserve to wake up feeling rested.

 Sleep hygiene that actually works